-Browse to the downloaded setup file as shown below.
+Moreover, Browse the downloaded setup file as shown below.
 Double-click the file to extract and launch the installer.

-Accept the User Access Control if you have it enabled in your environment.
-Click on
+In addition, Accept the User Access Control if you have it enabled in your environment.
+Nonetheless, Click on

 Yes to proceed.
 You may want to learn how to turn UAC on or off in Windows.